tibs/redis-talk/README.rst

 A quick introduction to Redis, and why I really like it

-This is a slideshow originally produced for `PyCon UK 2018`_
+This is a talk originally produced for `PyCon UK 2018`_

 History
 ~~~~~~~